d-protsenko/smartactors-core/src/site/markdown/tutorials/WrapperExample.md

         ]]
     }

-In methods have a list of transformation strategies which are to extract data.
+In-methods have a list of transformation strategies which are to extract data.
-Out methods have a list of a list of transformation strategies which are to set data.
+Out-methods have a list of a list of transformation strategies which are to set data.
 The two nesting level for the setter is necessary because the same single value passed to the setter can be put to different set of system objects, to multiple destinations.

 ## Environment